ThanasisMattas/mattflow/README.md

 - initial conditions (single drop, multiple drops, rain)
 - boundary conditions (currently: reflective)
 - solver
+- multiprocessing
 - plotting style
 - animation options

 Currently, you can configure the simulation at the _config_ module

 ## TODO

 1. coverage hooks
 2. API
-3. Numba?
+3. Numba
 4. Higher order schemes
 5. Addition of source terms
 6. Addition of viscous models
-7. Algorithm that converts every computational second to a real-time second, playing with the fps
-   at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
+7. Algorithm that converts every computational second to a real-time second, playing with the fps at the post-processing timelapse, because each iteration uses different time-step (CFL condition)
 8. Moving core to C++ or Cython?
 9. Moving objects inside the domain